mozilla-b2g/b2g-dashboard/README.md

 1. `npm install`
 1. `bower install`
 1. `grunt serve`
-1. If you don't have a copy of [Bugzilla ES cluster](https://wiki.mozilla.org/BMO/ElasticSearch): `grunt replace:production`
+1. If you don't have a copy of [Bugzilla ES cluster](https://wiki.mozilla.org/BMO/ElasticSearch), while the server is running, type `grunt replace:production` in another shell.